 The next evening we challenged the laws of physics by crowding 40-some people into our house for drinks and gift presentations to the departing CO, who now leaves the Navy after more than 30 years’ service.
 (The Navy requires “up and out” at 30 except for flag officers.)
 Mostly they filled (literally) the living and dining rooms (living rooms are “reception rooms” or sometimes drawing rooms) to capacity.
 We had figured out how much beer and wine to buy for the crowd and bought double that number.
 When the crowd left, we had 3 bottles of wine left!
 It had been a busy week, with guests arriving from ONR offices in Singapore, Tokyo, and Washington.
 Afterward, we all walked to a small Spanish restaurant nearby which was excellent, but packed.
 By all of us.

 The next day two busses threaded us past noisy Arab and Israeli protestors at the US Embassy, through London, past Westminster Cathedral, Parliament, and the Tower Bridge east to Christopher Wren’s beautiful campus at Greenwich.
-It’s the home of the prime meridian and years of naval history.
-(Have you read Longitude, about the contest to measure distances at sea?)
+It’s home for the world's prime meridian and years of naval history.
+(Have you read Longitude, about the contest to use longitude to measure distances at sea?Many a battle was lost by aiming direction off by just a few degrees before proper clocks were made.)
 The Royal Navy abandoned that gorgeous campus in 1998 in cost cutting measures, but it is sad to consider that the elegant classical buildings with their symmetrical rows of stone columns, porticos, and pediments might be slighted in care.
 A college will use most of this unique majestic place.